anbraten/feuerwand/README.md

 # Feuerwand

-An iptables framework for ipv4 & ipv6 with basic protection presets.
+An iptables framework for ipv4 & ipv6 with basic protection (rate limiting) and docker support.

 ## Installation